ViniciusBG/ViniciusBG/README.md

 <h2 align="center">Hello there!
 I'm Vinicius! 👋🤓</h2>

-I'm a Data Scientist (looking forward to a fully Machine Learning Engineering approach) whose experience goes from automating data extraction pipelines to deploying machine learning models and pipelines on cloud services.
+I'm a Data Scientist whose experience goes from automating data extraction pipelines to deploying machine learning models and pipelines on cloud services.

-Want to know how I got from Music to Data Science?
-[Click here](https://medium.com/@vinibgomes/from-music-phd-to-data-science-f940c590f9f2)

-You'll probably find many unfinished work here.
-Unfortunately, time is being short for dealing and with end-to-end side projects, but I'm doing my best to improve it and turn this profile into a portifolio.

 ### 💼 Where I am currently working at/as